Primary Navigation Mobile

 As with modern Fiestas, the ST offers lots of technology in an interior that is nicely put together and reasonably spacious up front for such a small car.

-The unavoidable rear doors mean better access to the back seats – and though that doesn’t magically create any more rear legroom or headroom for taller occupants it should at least make it easier to live with.
+The unavoidable rear doors of later models mean better access to the back seats – and though that doesn’t magically create any more rear legroom or headroom for taller occupants it does make it easier to live with.

 Boot space is a relatively modest 311 litres with the rear seats in place, rising to 1,093 litres with them folded.
 You do have to make do without a spare wheel to even get that much luggage room, though.